Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Trimming methods

 Based on \eqref{eq:eff_var_omega}, we can extract the key quantity that determines a unit's contribution to the asymptotic variance, calling it $k(x)$:

 That is, if many units have large values of $k(X_i)$, then the variance of our estimate of $\tau_A$ will be large, and vice-versa.
-This idea was made precise by \cite{crump}, who showed that \eqref{eq:eff_var_omega} is minimized for the set $A$ that thresholds $k(x)$ at a cut-off $\gamma$, that is,
+This idea was made precise by \cite{crump}, who showed that, if $\sigma_0^2(x)$ and $\sigma_1^2(x)$ are bounded, \eqref{eq:eff_var_omega} is minimized for the set $A$ that thresholds $k(x)$ at a cut-off $\gamma$, that is,

 for some cut-off $\gamma\in \R$.
-This result motivates us to consider trimming sets $A$ that have this form i.e.~that threshold the function $k(x)$.
+This result motivates us to consider trimming sets $A$ that have this form, i.e.,~that threshold the function $k(x)$.

 Of course, in practice, we do not have direct access to the function $k$ or the choice of $\gamma$ for which the minimum in \eqref{eq:crump_thm} is attained.
 Instead, both must be learned from the data, giving us an estimated function $\hat{k}(x)$, an estimated cut-off $\hat{\gamma}$, and a corresponding trimming set $\hat{A}=\{x: \hat{k}(x)\leq \hat{\gamma}\}$.
 The difference between $\hat{A}$ and $A$ is subtle, but will play a crucial role in what follows, particularly in our discussion of inferential issues in Section~\ref{sec:inference}.
 We now discuss several choices for $\hat{k}$ and $\hat{\gamma}$.